Bruce Lee: Striking

 Lee demonstrated his Jeet Kune Do martial arts at the Long Beach International Karate Championships in 1964 and 1968, with the latter having higher-quality video footage available.
-Lee is seen demonstrating quick eye strikes before his opponent can block, and demonstrating the one-inch punch on several volunteers.
+Lee is seen demonstrating quick eye strikes before his opponent can block and demonstrating the one-inch punch on several volunteers.
 He demonstrates chi sao drills while blindfolded against an opponent, probing for weaknesses in his opponent while scoring with punches and takedowns.
 Lee then participates in a full-contact sparring bout against an opponent, with both wearing leather headgear.

 Lee is seen implementing his Jeet Kune Do concept of economical motion, using Ali-inspired footwork to keep out of range while counter-attacking with backfists and straight punches.
-He halts attacks with stop-hit side kicks, and quickly executes several sweeps and head kicks.
-The opponent repeatedly attempts to attack Lee, but is never able to connect with a clean hit.
-He once manages to come close with a spin kick, but Lee counters it.
+He halts attacks with stop-hit side kicks and quickly executes several sweeps and head kicks.
+The opponent repeatedly attempts to attack Lee but is never able to connect with a clean hit.
+He once managed to come close with a spin kick, but Lee counters it.
 The footage was reviewed by Black Belt magazine in 1995, concluding that "the action is as fast and furious as anything in Lee's films."

-It was at the 1964 championships that Lee first met taekwondo master Jhoon Goo Rhee.
+It was at the 1964 championships that Lee first met taekwondo master Jhoongoo Rhee.
 While Rhee taught Lee the side kick in detail, Lee taught Rhee the "non-telegraphic" punch.
 Rhee learned what he calls the "accupunch" from Lee and incorporated it into American taekwondo.
 The "accupunch" is a rapid fast punch that is very difficult to block, based on human reaction time—"the idea is to finish the execution of the punch before the opponent can complete the brain-to-wrist communication."